NameSugar/Amazing/README.md

-# Amazing
+# Amazing Shooter Game Files
-Amazing Shooter files for create a mods on it
+This repository contains the game files for Amazing Shooter